wan-elmus/LinkBuster/README.md

 Update the bot's code to use the channel ID of the "meme-ology" channel.
 The hard-coded channel name "memeology" can be replaced by the ID of the desired channel.

-Deploy the darn bot: Once the bot's code is set up, it can be deployed to a server or hosting platform.
+Deploy the bot: Once the bot's code is set up, it can be deployed to a server or hosting platform.
 There are many options available, such as Heroku, AWS, Google Cloud, and more.

 Invite the *reaper* bot to the "meme-ology" channel or your desired channel.
 You can use the Slack WebClient API *conversations.invite* method to invite the bot in the channel.